 In many cases, adding a child to a claim will increase the maximum rate of the award as a child element will be added for that child.
 However, from 6 April 2017, the policy of limiting support through tax credits (and indeed, Universal Credit) to a maximum of 2 children was introduced.
 In tax credits, a child element of child tax credit will continue to be paid for all children born before 6 April 2017 as the new rule applies only to children born on or after 6 April 2017 and exceptions apply.
 You can read more about the 2-child limit in the Entitlement section.

 Even if the child element is not payable for a 3rd or subsequent child in a household, it is important that the addition of the child is still reported to HMRC as soon as possible and no later than one month after it happens to make sure that any other related payments are correctly included.
 For example, the child disability element of CTC or the childcare element of working tax credit may be payable in respect of the child.
 These elements are not affected by the 2 child limit policy.
 In addition, if one of the other children move off the claim, the child not attracting a child element may then move into position for a child element.
 If they are already on the system, this should happen automatically.

 HMRC also require claimants to notify them that an exception to the 2 child limit may apply.
-If you think one of the exceptions might apply to a child you are trying to add to the claim who won’t receive the child element under the new 2 child limit rules, then you should tell HMRC when you add the child/young person to the claim.
-They will then tell you what evidence you need to send to support your claim for the exception.
-If you do not tell HMRC about the exception when the child is added to the claim and it later turns out that you qualify, HMRC will only backdate the child element 1 month.
-This is based on HMRC’s interpretation of the legislation.
+If one of the exceptions might apply to a child that is being added to a claim who won’t attract the child element under the new 2 child limit rules, then the claimant should tell HMRC about the potential exception when adding the child/young person to the claim.
+Where a claimant later tries to claim an exception for a child, backdating will be limited to previous 6 April.
+Longer backdating will only be given where HMRC determine there was an official error.